onli/izulu/README.md

 ![izulu example](https://lh5.googleusercontent.com/-E2Idz1l1NV0/U0rCEzev83I/AAAAAAAAC60/rK9ELFUp7Pg/s800/izulu.jpg)

-Izulu is a script that fetches the current weather from Yahoo and changes the desktop background accordingly.
+Izulu is a script that fetches the current weather from brightsky and changes the desktop background accordingly.

-It can also show the weather forecast and the current temperature.
-As much as possible is detected automatically, like the command to change the background or the current position.
+It can also show the weather forecast (from met.no) and the current temperature (brightsky).
+As much as possible is detected automatically, like the command to change the background or the current position (via location.services.mozilla.com).

 ## Install